yashikabihani/Whatsapp-MERN-Clone/README.md

 Pusher - To make the MongoDB real Time(in the backend) Pusher-js : In the Frontend

-P.S : Do take the 'whatsapp-backend' folder outside this folder
+P.S : Do take the 'whatsapp-backend' folder outside this folder.
+So, two sub-folders (frontend and backend) into the main project. npm install into both the folders for dependencies.